RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch08-discovery.md

 controlled by the large banks.
 If this data was anonymized, it could help to anticipate economic disasters and help to develop data-based guides to improve depressed economies.

+### Key Take-aways:

+* Have you used big data in your current or previous job to tell a story which makes a point or argues for a certain strategy?

+*